telerik/xamarin-forms-docs/Controls/chart/Behaviors/chart-behaviors-tooltip-behavior.md

 ---
-title: Chart ToolTip Behavior
+title: ChartToolTipBehavior
 slug: chart-behaviors-tooltipbehavior
 ---

 #Overview#

-ChartTooltipBehavior is responsible for rendering concise information about a data point in a small popup which displays close to its relevant data point.
+**ChartTooltipBehavior** is responsible for rendering concise information about a data point in a small popup which is displayed close to its relevant data point.

 #Features#

-- **TriggerMode** : Determines the gestures on which the ChartToolTipBehavior should show a tool tip { Tap, Hold }.
+- **TriggerMode**: Determines the gestures on which the ChartToolTipBehavior should show a tool tip { Tap, Hold }.

 #Example#